Endless Poly Summer 2019 Presenters

 Indigo Dawn (they/them) is an impact-oriented love activist who lives and works to create a more humane, sustainable, abundant world.
 As program director for Center for New Culture, Indigo teaches skills and mind-sets for sustainable relationships and communities– including self-awareness, open communication, authentic connection, and healthy boundaries.
 They also coach clients towards personal empowerment and share therapeutic touch as a Certified Cuddlist.
 Their most recent project is building intentional community in the DC area (New Culture DC) and Mt.
 Storm, WV (Allegheny Crest Intentional Village).

-Dawson Driver is a fountain of love.
+Dawson Driver (They/Them) is a fountain of love.
 Their passion is to create spaces for anyone and everyone to feel seen, heard, and loved.
-And they strive for this as an organizer and presenter for Center for New Culture (http://cfnc.us/) while living and spreading New Culture wherever they go.
+Their dream is to help create a widespread culture that works for all humans; based in authenticity, personal empowerment, radical acceptance and compassion, consent culture, and touch positivity.
+And they strive for these goals as a key organizer and presenter for Center for New Culture (http://cfnc.us/) while living and spreading those values wherever they go.
 To realize their larger dream they are pursuing a degree in psychology for counseling and seeking out new learning opportunities in facilitation, personal growth, and intimacy all the time.

 Michael Rios is an entrepreneur and practical visionary with a creative genius for freedom and empowerment; as some have said, “Michael doesn’t have a box to think outside of.”
 In 1964, he founded a commune based on service, spirituality, and sensuality that lasted 30 years and (among other projects) provided emergency shelter and support services for homeless people and troubled young adults.
 In addition, he started one of the first domestic violence hotlines in the US in 1971, and one of the first computer business in the US in 1976.